fkrauthan/nss-run/README.md

 nss-run
 =======

-nss-run (Not So Simple Run) is a very simplistic build tool.
+nss-run (not so simple run) is a very simplistic build tool.

 Instead of something like `gulp` or `grunt` where you are required to execute all your build steps thru plugins `nss-run`